italiyaparth/Web-Major-Projects/01-Wanderlust/README.md

 # Step 9 - Creating Boilerplate

-- We write same code block for many different ejs files but now we write this code block one time and export it to these different ejs files
+- We write same code block for many different ejs files
+- but now we write this code block only one time and export it to these different ejs files

 -- In VS Code Terminal